Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Prelude

 \section{Prelude}

 \paragraph*{Polymer chain statistical mechanics.} A statistical mechanics-based approach is often used as the foundation for the micromechanical modeling of polymer chain elasticity.
-Consider a freely jointed chain (FJC) of $\n$ rigid monomers\footnote{We here use the term ``monomers'', not in the chemical sense, but in the mechanical sense where the term is often used interchangeably with ``Kuhn segments'' or ``links''.} bonded end-to-end, each with a length $\mLen$.
+Consider a freely-jointed chain (FJC) of $\n$ rigid monomers\footnote{We here use the term ``monomers'', not in the chemical sense, but in the mechanical sense where the term is often used interchangeably with ``Kuhn segments'' or ``links''.} bonded end-to-end, each with a length $\mLen$.
 This chain has a contour length, $\cLen = \n \mLen$.
-This chain also has an associated end-to-end vector, $\rvec$ (i.e. the vector from the beginning of the chain to its end), and its magnitude, $\rmag = \left|\rvec\right|$, is called the end-to-end chain length.
-The ratio of $\rmag$ to $\cLen$ defines the (absolute) chain stretch, $\chainStretch = \rmag / \cLen$.
-A statistical mechanics description begins by defining a probability density of polymer chain conformations, $\chainConformationProbDens(\rmag)$.
-For freely-jointed Gaussian chains,
+This chain also has an associated end-to-end vector, $\rvec$ (i.e., the vector from the beginning of the chain to its end), and its magnitude, $\rmag = \left|\rvec\right|$, is called the end-to-end chain length.
+The ratio of $\rmag$ to $\cLen$ defines the (absolute) chain stretch, $\chainStretch = \rmag / \cLen$ (see \Figref{fig:polydiserse-polymer-network-microstructure} for an illustration).
+A statistical mechanics description begins by defining a probability density of polymer chain conformations, $\chainConformationProbDens(\rmag)$.\footnote{The freely-jointed and Gaussian chain models assume ideal chain statistics which is justified by the screening of excluded-volume interactions in the dense, solvent-free state for dry networks, and by theta-solvent conditions for solvated networks such as gels.
+Modeling good or poor solvent conditions would require modifying $\chainConformationProbDens\left(\rmag\right)$.} For freely-jointed Gaussian chains,

 For freely-jointed chains statistically described by the Kuhn and Gr\"{u}n approach~\cite{kuhn1942beziehungen},